 - Surrender fees are non-refundable.
 If you need to, you can reschedule an appointment.

 - Due to an overwhelming need, appointments aren’t always immediately available.
-If no appointments are available please check back the following Monday.
+If all appointments are full please check back the 1st of each month.

 - Plan on your appointment taking 20-30 minutes for cat appointments and 35-45 minutes for dogs

 - The Toledo Area Humane Society does not accept feral cats; shelter staff will provide alternative resources.

 - There may be instances where the Toledo Area Humane Society is unable to place animals up for adoption.
 Severe health and/or behavior issues may prevent animals from being adoptable.
 We are unable to take cats who are house soiling.
 In these instances, shelter staff will provide owners with alternative resources.

 - Ohio law requires any animal that has bitten and broken skin be quarantined for 10 days to observe for signs of rabies.
 Please contact Lucas County Canine Care and Control or your veterinarian for quarantine services.